 In February 2015, GASB issued Statement No. 72, Fair Value Measurement and Application (GASB 72).
 GASB 72 addresses accounting and financial reporting issues related to fair value measurements.
 The definition of fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 GASB 72 provides guidance for determining a fair value measurement for financial reporting purposes.
 GASB 72 also provides guidance for applying fair value to certain investments and disclosures related to all fair value measurements.
 The requirements of GASB 72 will enhance comparability of financial statements among governments by requiring measurement of certain assets and liabilities at fair value using a consistent and more detailed definition of fair value and accepted valuation techniques.
-GASB 72 also will enhance fair value application guidance and related disclosures in order to provide information to financial statement users about the impact of fair value measurements on a government's financial GASB 72 is effective for financial statements for periods beginning after position.
-June 15, 2015.
-GASB 72 will require additional and/or revised disclosures in the financial statements.
+GASB 72 also will enhance fair value application guidance and related disclosures in order to provide information to financial statement users about the impact of fair value measurements on a government's financial position.
+The Senate adopted GASB 72 on July 1, 2015.
+Adoption of this statement had no significant impact on the financial statements.